clmath/mobileapp-demo/README.md

-# mobileapp-demo
+# Multichannel Web App Demo

-This project provides a very simple demo of a multichannel application which is built using the following standards:
+This project provides a very simple demo of a multichannel web application which is built using the following standards:

 - W3C HTML5
 - W3C Web Components